CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=EIGEN

-Accelerate the network by GPUs.
+Accelerate the network fowardind pipe by GPUs.
 CUDA is required.
-It will be faster than cuDNN in only one batch size case.

     $ cmake .. -DBLAS_BACKEND=CUDA

-Accelerate the network by GPUs.
+Accelerate the network fowardind pipe by GPUs.
 CUDA and cuDNN are required.
-It will be faster than CUDA-only in multi batch size case.
+It will be faster than CUDA-only in the most cases.

     $ cmake .. -DBLAS_BACKEND=CUDNN